peterhinch/micropython-lcd160cr-gui/README.md

 # A touch GUI for the official MicroPython display

 v0.21 29th Oct 2020 Add `Scale` and `Pad` widgets.
 V0.20 21st Oct 2020 Refactor as a Python package.
 The refactor is a breaking
 change: applications must adapt `import` statements.
 There is now no need to cross compile on a Pyboard 1.1.
 Unused widgets no longer consume RAM.
 The structure also facilitates adding new widgets.
 Supports Jim Mussared's fast text rendering.
 V0.12 21st Sep 2020 Updated for (and requires) uasyncio V3.

-Provides a simple touch driven event based GUI interface for the Pyboard when used with the official LCD160CR colour display.
+Provides a simple touch driven event based GUI interface for the the official LCD160CR colour display.
 It is based on the official driver and uses `uasyncio` for scheduling.
+It has been tested on:
+ * Pyboard 1.0 and 1.1
+ * Pyboard D
+ * ESP32
-The V1.1 display enables a Pyboard D to be plugged in.
+It should be easy to port to platforms having both I2C and SPI interfaces, given sufficient RAM.
+The V1.1 display enables a Pyboard D to be plugged in to the rear.
 The GUI has been tested in this configuration.

 It is targeted at hardware control and display applications.
 GUI objects are drawn using graphics primitives rather than by rendering bitmap images.
 This